jekymin8232/vitalguardai-com/README.md

+**Let me ask the opposite question: is there any guarantee that malicious code can be detected with 100% certainty?
+Wouldn’t it be far more efficient to verify that the code is inherently safe instead?
+“If the code cannot be verified as safe, then it should be treated as malicious.”
+Wouldn’t that ultimately be a far more trustworthy standard for software security?**

 # Developer Philosophy: Morgan J. (Gyu-min Jeon)
 ### Open-Source Developer · Humanitarian AI · M-Corp Ethical AI·[Mcorpai.org](https://mcorpai.org/)
 **My personal laboratory :https://github.com/henrymorgan10/mcorpai-org**